 As they say though, there's an app for that.

 My favorite app for network information is Fing, which I wrote about last year.
 Fing is designed to take an inventory of the computing devices on your network.
 Run Fing and click on the top line, the one with the network name.
 It refers to the router as "Gateway" and the IP address is below the Local Address and above DNS.
 It may well be the same as the DNS address, this is not at all unusual.

 Another great app that shows the IP address of the router as a side benefit is WiFi Analyzer by farproc.
 In WiFi Analyzer, go to the AP list screen and click on the top line, the one showing the name of the network you are connected to and your IP address.
 In the window that pops up, look for the "Gateway" IP address (it is above the Netmask).

-On a Chromebook, enter "chrome://system" in the address bar and scroll down to network-status.
+You can enter "chrome://system" in the address bar and scroll down to network-status.
 Click on the gray Expand button.
 If the Chromebook is connected via Ethernet, look for the clump of data identified as "eth0".
-If you are connected wirelessly, look in the "wlan0" section.
+If you are connected wirelessly, look in the "wlan0" section as shown above.
 The router is identified as "Gateway".

 November 6, 2014: Added OS X Yosemite and a note about Android 4.4.4.

 January 5, 2015: Updated OS X Yosemite section.

 February 20, 2015: Added a second OS X terminal command.